-We are also developing CAR T therapy for solid tumors in partnership with COH targeting IL13R $\alpha$ 2 (MB-101).
-In addition, we have partnered with Nationwide for a herpes simplex virus type 1 ("HSV-1") oncolytic virus (MB-108) in order to enhance the activity of MB-101 for the treatment of patients with high-grade malignant brain tumors.
-The Phase 1 clinical trial sponsored by COH for MB-101 (ClinicalTrials.gov Identifier: NCT02208362) has completed the treatment phase and patients continue to be assessed for long-term safety.
-A Phase 1 clinical trial sponsored by the University of Alabama at Birmingham ("UAB") for MB-108 (ClinicalTrials.gov Identifier: NCT03657576) began during the third quarter of 2019.
-In October 2023, we announced that the FDA accepted our IND application for the combination of MB-101 and MB-108 - which is referred to as MB-109 - for the treatment of patients with $IL13R\alpha2+$ relapsed or refractory glioblastoma ("GBM") and high-grade astrocytoma.
+We are developing CAR T therapy for solid tumors in partnership with COH targeting IL13R α 2 (MB-101).
+In addition, we have partnered with Nationwide on the development of a herpes simplex virus type 1 ("HSV-1") oncolytic virus (MB-108) in order to enhance the activity of MB-101 for the treatment of patients with high-grade malignant brain tumors.
+A Phase 1 clinical trial sponsored by COH for MB-101 (ClinicalTrials.gov Identifier: NCT02208362) has completed the treatment phase and patients continue to be assessed for long-term safety.
+A Phase 1 clinical trial sponsored by the University of Alabama at Birmingham ("UAB") for MB-108 (ClinicalTrials.gov Identifier: NCT03657576) has also completed the treatment phase and patients continue to be assessed for long-term safety.
+In October 2023, we announced that the FDA accepted our IND application for the combination of MB-101 and MB-108 - which is referred to as MB-109 - for the treatment of patients with IL13R α 2+ relapsed or refractory glioblastoma ("GBM") and high-grade astrocytoma.
+Pursuant to termination of the lease for our cell processing center in Worcester, MA, we are exploring with COH and Nationwide the possibility of initiating this clinical trial as an investigator-sponsored single-institution study at COH in the first quarter of 2026.